passiv/snaptrade-sdks/sdks/java/docs/AccountInformationApi.md

 List account holdings

-Lists balances, positions, option positions, and recent orders for the specified account.
+Returns a list of balances, positions, and recent orders for the specified account.
 The data returned is similar to the data returned over the more fine-grained [balances](/reference/Account%20Information/AccountInformation_getUserAccountBalance), [positions](/reference/Account%20Information/AccountInformation_getUserAccountPositions) and [orders](/reference/Account%20Information/AccountInformation_getUserAccountOrders) endpoints. __The finer-grained APIs are preferred.
 They are easier to work with, faster, and have better error handling than this coarse-grained API.__  The data returned here is cached.
 How long the data is cached for varies by brokerage.
 Check the [brokerage integrations doc](https://snaptrade.notion.site/66793431ad0b416489eaabaf248d0afb?v&#x3D;d16c4c97b8d5438bbb2d8581ac53b11e) and look for \&quot;Cache Expiry Time\&quot; to see the exact value for a specific brokerage. **If you need real-time data, please use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint**.

 ### Example
 ```java